MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/typescript.md

 ## Project configuration

-In case you're adding a kiota client to an existing project, the following configuration is required for the project:
+In case you're adding a kiota client to an existing project, the following configuration is required:

 - **tsconfig** > **compilerOptions** > **esModuleInterop** set to "true".
 - **tsconfig** > **compilerOptions** > **forceConsistentCasingInFileNames** set to "true".